anh-tong/anh-tong.github.io/_posts/2021-11-03-fractional-brownian-motion.md

 ## Definition of self-similarity

-In a general sense, self-similar object look exactly or approximately similar to *a part* of itself (which is also mean a small scaled version the object).
+In a general sense, self-similar object looks exactly or approximately similar to *a part* of itself (which is also mean a small scaled version the object).

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4b/Fractal_fern_explained.png/300px-Fractal_fern_explained.png">